MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/EmploymentHistory.md

 description: This describes the EmploymentHistory entitity.
 author: nenad1002
 ms.service: common-data-model
-ms.reviewer: anneta
+ms.reviewer: deonhe
 ms.topic: article
-ms.date: 4/8/2019
+ms.date: 8/14/2019
 ms.author: nebanfic
 ---

 # Employment History

-Historical and/or current information about where a contact works, volunteers, or serves in some capacity at an organization.
-Nonprofit organizations track employer information to understand whether the employee is part of an eligible matching-gift program, to gain visibility into an employee's "network" to visualize the degrees of separation between an employee and other prospective donors that the organization wants to solicit, and other reasons.
+Employment History represents historical and/or current information about where a contact works, volunteers or serves in some capacity at an organization.

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/EmploymentHistory.cdm.json" target="_blank">GitHub</a>.